flutter/flutter-intellij/docs/testing.md

 ## Testing matrix

-Testers should generally test against IntelliJ CE.
-We also support WebStorm and internal IntelliJ; we should have testers assigned to each for each roll.
+Testers should generally test against IntelliJ CE and Android Studio.
+We also support internal IntelliJ; we should have testers assigned to each for every roll.

 ## Project Creation